Marvel Knights: Defenders of the Streets by author Chuck Dixon, Illustrations Eduardo Barreto

 I am so glad that many comic books have evolved since this era of big muscles and pointless storylines.
 This book was largely forgetable when it wasn’t ridiculous and really only needs to be read if you’re a completist.
 Like many of us comic nerds are.

 I read it as part of my ongoing attempt to read anything and everything with Daredevil in it but he was underutilized and placed in the same boring plot with Punisher I’ve seen a thousand times already.
+You know, the DD is lawful good and Punisher kills and therefore they can’t be friends plot.

 The main redeeming factor is that the book is not boring.
 Marvel Knights keeps up the action if it does nothing else.
 So if you’re in a real rut, give it a shot and enjoy all the butts.